-To Learn to solve a large of equations including linear, quadratic, simultaneous logarithmic and exponential.
+Solve a range of equations including linear, quadratic, simultaneous, logarithmic and exponential.

-To lay a firm foundation in maths (in combination with similar modules) to facilitate entry into year 1 of maths-based degree programmes in the Faculty of Sciences.
+Demonstrate a firm foundation in maths (in combination with similar modules) to facilitate entry into stage 1 of a science- or maths-based degree programmes in the Faculty of Sciences.

-Problem-solving skills, an ability to formulate problems in precise terms and to identify key issues, and the confidence to try different approaches in order to make progress on challenging problems.
+Solve problems, including an ability to formulate problems in precise terms and to identify key issues and the confidence to try different approaches in order to make progress on challenging problems.
 Numeracy is subsumed within this area.

 Back to top